ozana-buljan/lakescapes-app/README.md

 # Udacity FEND Project #8:  **LakEscapes** - Neighbourhood Map App

 This is the eighth and final project for Udacity's FEND.
- A single page app which lists the all the must-visit places in Bregenz, Austria!
+A single page app which lists all the must-visit places in Bregenz, Austria!
 Coincidentally, they're also my personal favorites.
 So if you find yourself in Bregenz, use this map to make sure not miss out on anything this amazing vacation spot has to offer.

- As per technicalities, the task was to build a single page web application (from scratch!) using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places API), focusing on components, props, and state.
+As per technicalities, the task was to build a single page web application (from scratch!) using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places API).

 ## Running instructions